fardeen-ahmed/Bug-bounty-Writeups/README.md

 <h2> Cyber News and Updates (2021-2022) :- </h2>
 <a href="https://ash-king.co.uk/blog/Launching-internal-non-exported-deeplinks-on-Facebook">-Launching Internal & Non-Exported Deeplinks On Facebook</a>

+<a href="https://thehackernews.com/2021/02/top-5-bug-bounty-programs-to-watch-in.html">Top 5 Bug Bounty Programs to Watch in 2021</a>

+<a href="https://blog.intigriti.com/2021/02/03/bug-bytes-108-browser-to-automate-xss-finding-bug-bounty-collaborators-ending-the-samesite-confusion/">Browser to automate XSS, Finding bug bounty collaborators & Ending the SameSite confusion</a>

+<a href="https://netsec.expert/posts/xss-in-2021/">Cheatsheet: XSS that works in 202</a>

+<a href="https://reconshell.com/cve-2021-2109-weblogic-server-remote-code-execution-vulnerability-analysis/">CVE-2021-2109 Weblogic Server Remote Code Execution vulnerability analysis</a>

 <a href="https://www.nowsecure.com/blog/2021/01/27/reverse-engineering-imessage-leveraging-the-hardware-to-protect-the-software/">-Reverse Engineering iMessage: Leveraging the Hardware to Protect the Software</a>

 <a href="https://blog.intigriti.com/2021/02/03/bug-bytes-108-browser-to-automate-xss-finding-bug-bounty-collaborators-ending-the-samesite-confusion/">-Browser to automate XSS, Finding bug bounty collaborators & Ending the SameSite confusion </a>